nicolejkeeney/icesat2-book/_sources/utils/markdown_rendering/read_data_utils.md

 # Functions for reading data
 This is a markdown rendering of the `read_data_utils` module used in the notebooks.
-It is provided here for user reference.
+It is provided here for user reference, and may not reflect any changes to the code after 12/15/2021.
 The code can be viewed and downloaded from the github repository.

 ```